 [In my opinion, this game] deserved a lot more attention than it got.
 Perhaps not the most in-depth virtual pet game ever, but certainly one of the most humorous, with tremendous replay value.
 The whole game starts with a selection of eggs, all neatly arranged in your incubator.
-You pick one out and set it on the screen, and out pops one of the thirteen included Oddballz.
+You pick one out and out pops one of the thirteen included Oddballz.
 Watch it as it opens its eyes for the first time, and take a picture to add to your scrap book.
 You'll want to take pictures along the way as your creature grows and learns new tricks.
 They'll all be neatly stored for you so you can watch a slide show of its life at any point during the game.
-After the hatching process, your Oddball will be hungry for some Grubz.
-Grubz are what your Oddball eats for a tasty snack.
-However, it's also your training tool for teaching the creature new tricks.
-Dangle a Grubz in front of your Oddball to teach it a new trick.
-If you like the trick, then reward the Oddball by dropping the grub and letting it slurp up the juicy bug.
+After the hatching process, your Oddball will be hungry for some Grubz, which is what it eats.
+It's also your training tool for teaching the creature new tricks.
+Dangle a Grubz in front of your Oddball.
+If you like what it's doing, let it have the juicy bug.
 Grubz come in a variety of colors and flavors, and can be quickly retrieved from the dispenser at the bottom of the toy module.
 In fact, just about everything in Oddballz is as easy as a click and drag.